 Intended Dates of Residence: You should clearly state the dates during which you intend to be in residence at the Law School.
 The Visiting Scholar Program requires a minimum of six weeks and a maximum of one year of residence.
 The standard residence period begins at the start of the academic year (August), however, you may begin your residency at any time.

 Application Deadlines: Due to visa requirements, you are strongly encouraged to apply at least six months prior to your intended starting date.
-There are no official application deadlines, but the committee will not consider applications that arrive within thirty days of the proposed starting date.
+There are no official application deadlines, but the committee will not consider applications that arrive within sixty days of the proposed starting date.

 The Law School does not provide housing to visiting scholars.
 Accepted scholars are strongly encouraged to contact the CILE office to work with staff to identify possible housing options.
 However, CILE staff will only provide assistance in identifying housing and will not obtain or reserve housing for scholars.